xiangyuan/blog/content/blog/2011/2011-09-12_django-forms-with-multiple-inheritance.rst

-public: yes
-tags: [django]
-summary: How to validate Django forms in a DRY way using multiple inheritance.

 Django Forms with Multiple Inheritance
 ======================================

+:tags: django
+:summary: How to validate Django forms in a DRY way using multiple inheritance.

 Sometimes you want to validate only parts of a Django form.
 A use case for this would be a user profile.
 A user may have an extensive user